Ask an expert: How can I move my funds from one 529 plan to another without incurring taxes?

 The IRS allows one tax-free rollover of a 529 account per beneficiary in a 12-month period.
 If you violate the 12-month rule, the transaction is considered a non-qualified distribution and subject to federal income tax, not to mention a 10% penalty on the earnings.

-When should you switch 529 plans?
+Read more: When should you switch 529 plans?

+The account owner can roll over assets from one 529 plan into another 529 plan.
 If a rollover satisfies the following conditions, you will not incur any tax consequences:

 1. You are permitted only one rollover to another 529 plan per twelve-month period for the same beneficiary.

-2. You are permitted to rollover a 529 plan to a family member of the beneficiary.
+2. You can roll over a 529 plan to the beneficiary’s family member.
 There is no restriction on the number of times this can occur in any twelve-month period.
 Please refer to IRS Publication 970 for clarity regarding the definition of a family member (see details below).

-*Please note that transfers between siblings are not considered rollovers, so moving around within an existing 529 plan does not affect your ability to pursue a rollover.
+Note that transfers between siblings are not considered rollovers, so moving around within an existing 529 plan does not affect your ability to pursue a rollover.

-How to transfer 529 plan funds to a sibling
+Read more: How to transfer 529 plan funds to a sibling

-Most 529 savings plans facilitate direct transfers, without liquidating the plan assets and mailing you a check.
-In order to avoid any tax consequences, direct transfers must be completed within 60 days.
-It is worth noting that some states may assess a recapture tax on past tax deductions for out of state rollovers.
-In other words, when you roll over assets in another state’s plan, you may be required to pay the state income tax on any contributions for you which you previously received a deduction.
+Some states may assess a recapture tax on past tax deductions for out-of-state rollovers.
+In other words, when you roll over assets in another state’s plan, you may be required to pay the state income tax on any contributions for which you previously received a deduction.

 According to IRS Publication 970, Tax Benefits on Education, a member of the family of a 529 plan beneficiary includes the beneficiary’s: